azartech/Flex-Bison-Calculator/README.md

 • Can recognize both Integer and Float values.
 • Can Assign values to identifires using "=" sign.
 • Prints out a list of used Tokens in each command.
-• Prints out the final output of the enterd math function.
+• Prints out the final output of the enterd math function as a Double value.

 # CFG
 The equivalent CFG for the grammer used in this project is as follows :